 If you're thinking about improving your reading or would like to read more, then the Six Book Challenge is for you.

 The Six Book Challenge invites you to pick six reads and record your reading in a diary in order to get a certificate.
-Print materials and incentives are available for the Six Book Challenge 2015 and many organisations have already launched this autumn.
+Print materials and incentives are available for the Six Book Challenge 2015 and well over 200 organisations have already launched this year's scheme.

 There's the chance to enter a national prize draw for completers to win some great prizes each year - a trip to London and ereaders for the runners-up - and organisations can win an author event.
 Best of all, you can read anything you like - in print or online - and we've got a website for participants so you can share your thoughts about what you read.

 Six Book Challenge facts

 At least 40,000 people took part in 2014.

 Libraries, colleges, workplaces and prisons across the UK run the scheme.

 The Six Book Challenge helps get people into reading for pleasure, often for the first time.